Home / Products / WITNESS® Relaxin Canine & Feline Pregnancy Test

 WITNESS® Relaxin Canine & Feline Pregnancy Test

-WITNESS® Relaxin is a convenient, easy-to-use test to determine if a dog is pregnant
+WITNESS® Relaxin is a convenient, easy-to-use test to determine if a dog or cat is pregnant

 WITNESS® Relaxin is a convenient, easy-to-use, in-clinic test that offers an early, inexpensive and reliable means for determining pregnancy status in dogs and cats.
 WITNESS Relaxin can also be used to distinguish between pseudo-pregnancy and gestation.